keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/scanner-code.md

 ```

 ### Claiming
-The claiming process can be controlled using a React `useEffect` hook, that runs everytime the data status, `masterStatus.data`, is updated, indicating that data was read by the scanner.
+The claiming process can be controlled using a React `useEffect` hook, that runs every time the data status, `masterStatus.data`, is updated, indicating that data was read by the scanner.

 The primary task of the claim process is to determine if a claim is: